-The diagnosis of Sjögren’s syndrome requires the demonstration of an autoimmune disease that is adversely affecting the function of the exocrine glands that produce tears and saliva.
+The diagnosis of Sjögren’s syndrome requires demonstration of an autoimmune disease that is adversely affecting the function of the glands that produce tears and saliva.
 Dry eyes and dry mouth are the most common symptoms.
-In general, assessments by a rheumatologist, ophthalmologist, and a dentist are needed in order to establish the presence of an inadequate tear film, decreased saliva production, salivary gland inflammation, and an underlying autoimmune process.
+Assessments by a rheumatologist, ophthalmologist, and a dentist or oral medicine specialist are usually needed to search for key elements of the disease including an inadequate tear film, decreased saliva production, salivary gland inflammation, and an underlying autoimmune process.
 A careful evaluation is needed to exclude other potential causes of dryness of the eyes and of the mouth.

-Over the past 45 years, there has been an evolution in the definition of the symptoms and signs that, in aggregate, represent the disease process that we call “Sjogren’s syndrome”.
+Over the past 45 years, there has been an evolution in the definition of the symptoms and signs that, in aggregate, represent the disease process that we call “Sjögren’s syndrome”.
 There is no single test that establishes the presence of this disease.
-Currently, physicians rely on a set of classification criteria, assembled by an international panel in 2002, to define Sjogren’s syndrome.
-These are known as the the American-European Consensus Criteria for Sjogren’s syndrome.
+Currently, the diagnosis requires either the presence of anti-SSA (Ro) antibodies or a biopsy of salivary glands from the lip showing a characteristic pattern of inflammation.

 Your doctors may recommend the following tests to determine if you have Sjögren’s syndrome: